CMiex/undervolting_guide_intel_raptor_lake/README.md

 ### Loadline Calibration tuning
 *If you get confused by this, you can skipt this part and go directly to [the next part](#asus).
 It's not essential.*

-Now we are ready to make some BIOS changes.
-There are different approaches, the one that results in the lowest average `[VCORE]` is by tuning the `Loadline Calibration` for a small `vdroop` and settings a `negative VID offset`.
+There are different approaches to undervolting.
+The one that results in the lowest average `[VCORE]` is by tuning the `Loadline Calibration` for a small `vdroop` and settings a `negative VID offset`.
 `vdroop` is the voltage drop that occures when the CPU is under load.
 So if you have a voltage of 1.450 V while you are running a Single Core workload and a voltage of 1.300 V with a Multi Core workload, while the clocks are the same, your `vdroop` would be 0.150 V, or 150 mV.
 By setting a stronger loadline you lower the voltage difference between light load (single core) and heavy load (multi core).

 The goal is to get a small droop of anywhere between 20 and 80 mV (0.02 and 0.08).
 So the single core workload `[VCORE]` should be optimally max.
 0.08 V higher than the multi core workload `[VCORE]`, while in both scenarios the cores are clocked the same.
-If your core clocks are not the same because you hit a power limit or thermal limit, or because the single core boost clock is higher than the multi core boost clock, you can set your p-core ratio to be lower (f.a. to "50") for all cores and test the `vdroop` that way.
+If your core clocks are not the same because you hit a power limit or thermal limit, or because the single core boost clock is higher than the multi core boost clock, you can set your `P-Core Ratio` to be lower (f.a. to "50") for all cores and test the `vdroop` that way.

-How to set the core ratio is explained in the motherboard-brand settings section of this guide, the next part:
+How to set the `Loadline Calibration` and the `Core Ratio` is explained in the motherboard-brand specific settings section of this guide, [the next part](#asus).

 ### ASUS